Bold Living Review

 - ⛔️Poor finishes, long build times and incomplete handovers have been reported.

 What’s the Process?

 We’ve done the hard work for you!
 Below is our experience going through the BOLD living sales process:

-When you call Bold Living, their administration team will ask you where you are interested in building.
-You are then called back by a sales representative from the office closest to your preferred build site.
+When you call Bold Living, their administration team ask you where you’re interested in building.
+You’ll be called back by a sales representative from the office closest to your preferred build site.

 After making arrangements over the phone, you can visit nearby show homes or take a virtual tour remotely.
 You can also check out the Evolve Design Studio in Northlakes.
 It’s free and open 6 days a week.
-The studio is like a fully staffed display house.
+The studio resembles a fully staffed display house.
 Their interior designers will discuss any parts of the display you would like to see in your home.
-This will help in your decision making.
+This will help in your decision-making.

 Bear in mind that weekends are often very busy at these locations.
 Prepare some key questions for your sales representative to get the most out of your visit.

 Bold offers house and land packages, but both contracts are signed separately.
 Your sales representative may give you a free, high-level cost estimate.
 You will need to pay a $2,000 deposit for a fixed-price building contract.